The Founding of the Flippers: Your Guide to the History of Pinball

 Pinball experienced a temporary lapse in popularity because of the Second World War.
 Between 1939 and 1945, all production efforts in the US had to go towards the war, so as you can guess, there were barely any pinball machines produced during this period.

 Compare that to the popularity of the game before WWII.
-When pinball was first created in the early 1930s, there were 145 pinball manufacturing companies; most were located in Chicago.
+When pinball was first created in the early 1930s, there were 145 pinball manufacturing companies, most of which were located in Chicago.

 But because the competition was so fierce, most dropped out by the mid-1930s.
-By then, there were less than 14 companies still in business.
+By then, less than 14 companies were still in business.

 The "Golden Age" of Pinball: Flippers

 After WWII, the public regained interest in pinball.
-This was especially true after D. Gottlieb & Co invented flippers in 1947.
-They were first featured in the pinball game Humpty Dumpty.
+This was especially true after D. Gottlieb & Co. invented flippers in 1947.
+The Humpty Dumpty was the very first pinball machine with flippers.

-The "Golden Age" of pinball lasted from 1948 until 1958.
-During this time, there were several interesting developments with flippers.
+The “Golden Age” of pinball lasted from 1948 until 1958.
+During this time, flippers underwent several interesting developments.

-For example, in 1948, Geneco used flippers for their pinball machine "Triple Action."
+For example, in 1948, Geneco used flippers for their pinball machine, “Triple Action.”
 But what made it unique was the placement.
-Today's flippers face inward, towards one another, but Triple Action's flippers faced outward, away from each other.
+Today’s flippers face inward, towards one another, but Triple Action’s flippers face outward, away from each other.
+Engineer and game creator Steve Kordek was integral in creating what we consider the modern pinball game.

-In 1950, D. Gottlieb & Co created "Spot Bowler," which used flippers that are very similar to the ones we see today.
-However, they're tiny when compared with modern pinball machines.
-It'd be another 20 years before manufacturers would adopt the 3-inch flippers that we use today.
+In 1950, D. Gottlieb & Co. created “Spot Bowler,” which used flippers very similar to the ones we see today.
+However, they’re tiny when compared with modern pinball machines.
+It’d be another 20 years before manufacturers adopted the 3-inch flippers we use today.

 The Banning of Pinball

-Pinball was extremely popular from 1948 to 1958, but did you know it was technically illegal to play in most major cities during that time?
+Pinball was extremely popular from 1948 to 1958, but did you know it was technically illegal to play in most major cities then?

-And remember how most pinball manufacturers were located in Chicago?
-During this time, much of organized crime happened there.
-So it shouldn't come as a surprise that many of the big criminal names controlled the pinball industry in Chicago.
+Remember how most pinball manufacturers were located in Chicago?
+During this time, much of the organized crime happened there, so it shouldn’t be surprising that many big criminal names controlled the pinball industry in Chicago.

-The police then raided multiple public spaces that had these machines, such as bowling alleys and amusement centers.
-NYC's Mayor Fiorello LaGuardia gathered with police chiefs and in front of the press, smashed these pinball machines up.
+The police then raided multiple public spaces with these machines, such as bowling alleys and amusement centers.
+NYC’s Mayor Fiorello LaGuardia gathered with police chiefs and smashed these pinball machines in front of the press.

-After NYC approved this ban, other cities that followed suit included Los Angeles, Chicago, Milwaukee, and New Orleans.
-Other cities (like Washington DC) had laws that were less harsh, such as barring children from playing pinball during school hours.
+After NYC approved this ban, other cities, including Los Angeles, Chicago, Milwaukee, and New Orleans, followed suit.
+Other cities (like Washington, DC) had less harsh laws, such as barring children from playing pinball during school hours.
 As a result, pinball became part of the underground rebel culture during this time.

-It wasn't until 1974 that the California Supreme Court overturned pinball prohibition in Los Angeles.
-They ruled that pinball was not a game of chance, but instead, skill.
+It wasn’t until 1974 that the California Supreme Court overturned pinball prohibition in Los Angeles.
+They ruled that pinball was not a game of chance but skill.
 In 1976, it was also lifted in New York.

 The Fall of Pinball

-After the prohibition on pinball was lifted in the 1970s, this game went through some major changes.
+After the prohibition on pinball was lifted in the 1970s, this game underwent significant changes.
 This decade saw the invention of solid-state (electronic) pinball machines.

-But because this was also the period where video games arose, pinball really struggled to stay in public favor.
+But because this was also the period when video games arose, pinball struggled to stay in public favor.
 Video games were easier to run, less prone to issues, and took up less space.
 So, operators were ditching pinball machines in favor of video games.

-During this time, D. Gottlieb & Co (leader of electro-mechanical pinball machines) fell to Bally and Williams, which produced electronic machines.
+During this time, D. Gottlieb & Co. (the leader of electromechanical pinball machines) fell to Bally and Williams, which produced electronic machines.
 In the 1980s, Bally and Williams dominated the pinball industry.
-In the 1990s, they produced many of the themed games you've played, such as Twilight Zone, Monster Bash, and Addams Family, their most popular game.
+In the 1990s, they made many of the themed games you’ve played, such as Twilight Zone, Monster Bash, and Addams Family, their most popular game.

 The popularity of pinball fell and fell.
-Eventually, in 2002, there was just one major designer and manufacturer of pinball machines: Stern Pinball.
+Eventually, in 2002, there was just one primary designer and manufacturer of pinball machines: Stern Pinball.

 Pinball Revival

-For instance, they use LED playfield lighting and embedded LCD monitors and backboards.
+For instance, they use LED playfield lighting, embedded LCD monitors, and backboards.
 Some even have animatronics, like Jurassic Park by Stern Pinball!

 Get a Pinball Machine for Your Arcade

-Now that you know the history of pinball, you'll see that it's a classic game that everyone still likes, even modern kids!
-A pinball machine would be a great addition to any arcade, as both adults and children alike will enjoy playing on this simple yet fun game.
+Now that you know the history of pinball, you’ll see that it’s a classic game that everyone, even modern kids, still likes.
+A pinball machine would be a great addition to any arcade, as both adults and children will enjoy playing this simple yet fun game.

-So if you have an arcade, family entertainment center, or just want a pinball machine for your basement, consider buying one from Betson.
-We have almost 90 years of experience, which means we can get you exactly what you need at very affordable prices.
+So, if you have an arcade or family entertainment center or want a pinball machine for your basement, consider buying one from Betson.